Longshore strike 1948

 The Longshore Strike 1948 was an industrial dispute which took place in 1948 on the west coast of the United States.
 President of the ILWU (International Longshore and Warehouse Unions) at the time was Harry Bridges.
-The WEA (waterfront employers association) led by Frank P. Foise were in a conflict, they were unable to come to agreeable terms and with the issues of hiring and the politics of union leadership, longshoremen and marine unions performed a walk out on September 2, 1948.
+The WEA (waterfront employers association) led by Frank P. Foisie were in a conflict, they were unable to come to agreeable terms and with the issues of hiring and the politics of union leadership, longshoremen and marine unions performed a walk out on September 2, 1948.

 The strike shut down the United States’ West Coast ports and put a dent in American labor history and a positive change for future longshoremen.

 Background

 "The ILWU is about workers who built a union that is democratic, militant and dedicated to the idea that solidarity with other workers and other unions is the key to achieving economic security and a more peaceful world."
 In the sense that the workers wanted to achieve a better life for themselves and their families.
 The conditions of this job are unsafe and “on call”.
 The work of loading and unloading ships’ cargoes was, at times, very random and unscheduled.

 The employers were demanding change in order to keep up with the demands of war effort.
 With the history of this type of work as well with their democratic point of view, conservative and hardworking, any negative changes are nearly impossible to make especially in a time of radical reformation.

 The 1948 Seattle Pacific Longshore Strike was a conflict between the changes from the New Deal and the prestages of the Cold War.
 During World War II many divisions splitting up the ILWU began.
 WEA during the 1948 strike attempted to manipulate these sections, the outcome would then weaken the union's solidarity.
 With the outbreak of the war this put the ILWU in a strange position there was a pressure on the Union to increase production for the sake of the war effort.
 The demand for soldiers and the need for stability had a huge impact of the ILWU.

 This was a ninety-five-day strike that stretched from San Diego to Alaska.
 The outburst of this strike emerged shortly after the Taft-Hartley Act.
 This was taking place during the time of The Red Scare.
 The 1948 strike secured the future for the ILWU, in the sense that it would survive the Cold War anti-labor persecutions that diminished most leftwing unions.
 With the two leaders unable to come to terms, the strike lasted more than three months during which “union members displayed an intensity of purpose and level of solidarity that defied the expectations of employers and many observers” With the stress of World War II and the Cold War, along with Conflict arising between WEA and ILWU led to the Longshoreman strike of 1948.